Ruth First: Family and education

 After graduating, First worked as a research assistant for the Social Welfare Division of the Johannesburg City Council.
 In 1946, her position in the Communist Party was boosted significantly after a series of mine strikes during which leading members of the Party were arrested.
-First then became the editor-in-chief of the radical newspaper The Guardian, which was subsequently banned by the state.
+After this, First requested an interview with the Director of Social Welfare where she announced she would like to leave her department without serving her customary notice first.
+First then became the editor-in-chief of the radical newspaper The Guardian, which was subsequently banned by the state under the Communism Suppression Act and often changed names due to repressive state actions and media censorship.
 Through investigative journalism, First exposed the racial segregation policies known as apartheid, targeting black South Africans following the rise of the National Party in 1948.

-In 1949 she married Joe Slovo, a South African anti-apartheid activist and Communist, with whom she had three daughters, Shawn, Gillian and Robyn.
+In 1949, she married Joe Slovo, a South African anti-apartheid activist and Communist, with whom she had three daughters, Shawn, Gillian and Robyn.
 Together, Slovo and First became a leading force in the 1950s protest era in which the government outlawed any movements that opposed their policies.

-In addition to her work with The Guardian and its successors, the South African Congress of Democrats (COD), a white-only wing of the Congress Alliance, was founded in 1953 with support from First.
+In addition to her work with The Guardian and its successors, the South African Congress of Democrats (COD), a White-only wing of the Congress Alliance, was founded in 1953 with support from First when the ANC expressed need for a group of White activists to endorse their policies and break through to members of the Nationalist party.
 In 1955, she assumed the position of editor of a radical political journal called Fighting Talk.
 First and Slovo were also members of the African National Congress, in addition to the Communist Party.
 She also played an active role during the extensive riots of the 1950s.
+Ruth was on the drafting committee of the Freedom Charter, but was unable to attend its presentation on 25 June 1955 at the Congress of the People at Kliptown due to a banning order.
+Ruth also traveled to the International Union of Students and the founding conferences of the World Federation of Democratic Youth.
+She visited the Soviet Union, China, Britain, Italy, Yugoslavia, Germany, and France.